flatiron-labs/idiomatic.js/readme.md

 10. <a name="language">One Language Code</a>

     Programs should be written in one language, whatever that language may be, as dictated by the maintainer or maintainers.

+11. Semicolons

+    ***We use to semicolons to avoid automatic semicolon insertion (ASI) as some JavaScript statements must be terminated by them and we're currently not consistent with adhearing to those rules.Â***

 ## Appendix